suffolklibraries/lgc/content/collections/events/new-dawn-22-06.md

     content:
       -
         type: text
-        text: 'Join us on Saturday 21 June for the New Dawn Showcase and discover some of the best emerging musical talent from Suffolk & Norfolk aged 14 - 25.'
+        text: 'Join us on Sunday 22 June for the New Dawn Showcase and discover some of the best emerging musical talent from Suffolk & Norfolk aged 14 - 25.'
   -
     type: paragraph
     attrs: